-With the introduction of Accelerated Mobile Pages (AMP), Google is seeking to offer to the mobile users a better content experience.
+With the introduction of Accelerated Mobile Pages (AMP), is seeking to offer the mobile users a better content experience.
 In this post, we address some questions related to AMP pages.

 Business owners need to know the uplift from the early adoption of the new feature (AMP pages) and what are the implications if they don’t go for it.